intel/llvm/sycl/doc/developer/ContributeToDPCPP.md

 - Add a helpful comment describing what the test does at the beginning and other comments throughout the test as necessary.

-- Use variables with name length more than 1 symbol in `llvm/sycl` headers and source files.
+- All identifiers used in `llvm/sycl` headers and source files must contain at least one lowercase letter due to avoid conflicts with user-defined macros.

 - Try to follow descriptive naming convention for variables, functions as much as possible.
 Please refer to